mim-Armand/Physics_Stuff/README.md

 - **Briffault's law**: `The female, not the male, determines all the conditions of the animal family.
 Where the female can derive no benefit from association with the male, no such association takes place.`
 - **Buys Ballot's law**: is concerned with the notion that the wind travels counterclockwise around low pressure zones in the Northern Hemisphere.
 - **Gravitational Redshift**: the time ticks at different rates depending on how close to a massive space-time bending object (Like earth) they are
+- **Einstein–de Haas experiment**: the experiment that demonstrate the angular momentum assigned to the electron's spin.